gfiorav/carto_loves_mac/README.md

 Execute the above command now.
 This will take some time and if you're attentive enough you'll see the log say `installing gdal...`.
 Great right?
 Not so great!

 We use a very specific version of `ogr2ogr`.
 At the time of this guide, it's `2.1.0`.
 The issue is that the `gdal` dependency that has been installed with `postgis` contains `ogr2ogr v1.1.11`, which is not good.
-To make things worse, there is no `brew` installer for this version and the automatic formula for installing "latest" (2.2) is broken atm (and "latest" builds are not mantained by brew, understandably).
+To make things worse, there is no `brew` installer for this version and the automatic formula for installing "latest" (2.2) is broken atm (and "latest" builds are not maintained by brew, understandably).

 Fear not, local installer, we will install from source!
-In your workspace (maybe not in `~/Documents/workspace/carto` since it's not really a part of CARTO), let's clone the GDal repo:
+In your workspace (maybe not in `~/Documents/workspace/carto` since it's not really a part of CARTO), let's clone the GDAL repo:

 ```
 cd ~/Documents/workspace